xiangzhou/xiangzhou.github.io/_pages/team.md

 ### Postdocs

+* Jade Wang, Postdoc (03/2022 - 07/2025), now an Assistant Professor of Statistics at Texas A\&M University.
+* Kalins Banerjee, Postdoc (09/2021 - 06/2025), now a Postdoc at University of Michigan.
+* Chao Ning, Postdoc (03/2023 - 05/2025), now an Associate Professor at Shandong Agriculture University.
 * Fred Boehm, Postdoc (06/2021-05/2023), now an Assistant Professor of Statistics at South Dakota State University.
 * Huanhuan Zhu, Postdoc (07/2018 - 09/2020), now an Associate Research Fellow in the Precision Health Research Institute at BGI.
 * Qidi Feng, Postdoc (06/2018-05/2020), now a Postdoc at Harvard University.